 Fibrous casings are inedible casings made from a form of cellulose material that peels away easily when cooked.
+They are also made from a specific tree called the Abaca.
+The fibers in the Abaca tree are very strong yet easy to work with — they’re very stretchable.
 They’re most commonly used for making pepperonis, summer sausage, bologna, liverwurst, and other fine smoked sausages.
 Their durability allows tight stuffing, making them ideal for fine or emulsified sausages.

 Fibrous casings should be soaked for at least 25-30 minutes in warm water (80-100 F).
 Lay the casings flat in warm water and submerge completely, with the tied ends lower so that any trapped air can escape.
 After soaking, squeeze excess water out before stuffing.

 There’s two main kinds of fibrous casings — clear and mahogany.
 You can also get them printed with a design.
 The benefit of a mahogany casing is you’ll get a consistent color when you are smoking the sausage.

 |1"||Thuringer • Pepperoni • Salami • Cracker-Sized Sausages|

 |2-2.5"||Traditional Summer Sausage|